livepeer/livepeer-monorepo/README.md

 | [`@livepeer/apollo`](https://github.com/livepeer/livepeerjs/tree/master/packages/apollo)     | Integrates with [@livepeer/graphql-sdk](https://github.com/livepeer/livepeerjs/tree/master/packages/graphql-sdk) with [apollo](https://github.com/apollographql/apollo).                                                               |
 | [`@livepeer/explorer`](https://github.com/livepeer/livepeerjs/tree/master/packages/explorer) | A protocol explorer for the web.
 It allows users to see general information about the protocol and specific information about Eth addresses within the protocol.
 See it live at [explorer.livepeer.org](https://explorer.livepeer.org) |
 | [`@livepeer/player`](https://github.com/livepeer/livepeerjs/tree/master/packages/player)     | A video player for the web.
 Lets you see what's live streaming on the network.
 Our hosted media player runs off of this project.
 See it live at [media.livepeer.org](https://media.livepeer.org)                                       |

+## Contributing

+Interested in adding your name to the [list of contributors](https://github.com/livepeer/livepeerjs/graphs/contributors)?
+Awesome!
+Take a few minutes to look over the [Contributing to LivepeerJS](https://github.com/livepeer/livepeerjs/blob/master/CONTRIBUTING.md) guide.

+We happily await your pull requests and/or involvement in our [issues page](https://github.com/livepeer/livepeerjs/issues) 🎉🎉🎉

 ## Resources